-They are ideal for home and school projects because they add color to even the smallest details in your creative projects.
+They are ideal for home and as supplies for school projects because they add color to even the smallest details in your creative projects.

 Washable felt markers come ready to use, paint reliably in any color, and dry quickly.
 They apply color evenly, and you can use them for the following types of projects: